Cardiff School of Education and Social Policy, Cyncoed Campus, Cardiff Metropolitan University, Wales, UK

 As part of our Sustainable Travel Plan, we encourage all visitors, students, and staff to travel to the University by walking, cycling, public transport, or by car sharing.

 Cardiff Metropolitan University

 The 52/52A bus travels from the city centre to the Cyncoed campus every 15 minutes during the day, via Albany Road and Penylan Road.

 Heath High Level and Heath Low Level railway stations are approx. 25 minutes walk from the Cyncoed campus, serving the area from the Rhymney and Coryton lines.
 See

 If travelling by car please use postcode CF23 6XD.

 How to Register

-The fee is inclusive of conference registration, lunch and refreshments.
+The fee is inclusive of symposium registration, lunch and refreshments.

-(Cancellations must be in writing and made more than 10 working days prior to the conference or you will be charged the full rate).
+(Cancellations must be in writing and made more than 10 working days prior to the event or you will be charged the full rate).